danielOuattara/Openclassroom_P7_30_01_2021_REPO_2/README.md

 ## Openclassroom_P7_30_01_2021

 This is the last project of Openclassrooms training program: Web Developer. <br/>
-The goal is to built a full stack application for socializing amongst co-workers of the Groupomania firm.
+The goal is to build a full stack application for socializing amongst co-workers of the Groupomania firm.

+Once the project cloned, please head to <b>/backend/package.json</b> or <b>/frontend/package.json</b> to get more informations. <br/>

 ### Database
 The Database is MySQL, as a project requirement.
 ### Backend
 The backend uses among others: Node.js, Nodemon, Express.js, Sequelize, sequelize-cli, Multer. <br/>
 Sequelize is an ORM, an API, used by Express.js to interact with MySQL database. <br/>

 ### Frontend
 The frontend is built with Vue2, VueX, Vue Router.